 A Few Pointers

-For the most part, I steer clear of seafood, burger joints, bbq smokehouses, or any restaurant with the word “Southern” in their title.
+For the most part, I steer clear of seafood, burger joints, bbq smokehouses, or any restaurants with the word “Southern” in their title.
 If I am eating with a friend or family member, I respect their choices and go along with them to just about wherever.
-I just use my menu traversing technique and make my own “carte du jour
+I just use my menu traversing technique and make my own “carte du jour“.
+However, when I’m out on my own, it’s an entirely different ballgame when I’m searching for restaraunts for vegans.

 It would be terribly wrong of me not to mention some great websites.
 There are several sites that have helped me to find restaurants that cater to my vegan virtues.
 Here are three of my favorite vegan restaurant finders, but I’m sure that there are others.

-– VegGuide.org is a community-maintained, world-wide guide to vegetarian and vegan restaurants and shopping.
+VegGuide.org is a community-maintained, world-wide guide to vegetarian and vegan restaurants and shopping.
+This site will really helpy you find restaurants for vegans.
 As with Happy Cow, the site is easy to navigate and pages are printable.
 You can also add your own reviews or restaurant ideas.

-I must admit that it does take time to get a good footing on your vegan lifestyle.
+I must admit that it does take time to get a good footing on your vegan lifestyle and finding long term restaraunts for vegans.
 Just remember a few key points;

 - There are vegan options on most any menu.
 They may not be obvious, but they are there.